AirwavesMan/O9-Gambling-Script/README.md

 	```

 	If you start the server and you get the error "class CfgSounds is already defined", you have to search your CfgSounds class in other files.

-6. Go to https://github.com/oiad/communityLocalizations and add the whole stringtable to the root folder of your missionfile where your init.sqf is.

 <br>

 **Usage:**